Longleaf pine ecosystem: Decline

 The decline of the ecosystem proceeded slowly at first, as the Native American population declined (largely due to spread of Old World epidemic diseases) and with it deliberately set fires.
 European settlers in turn gradually began using fire as a management tool, similar to existing traditions in England, Scotland, and Ireland.
 Introduction of the razorback hog (Sus scrofa scrofa) caused considerable damage to plants, including longleaf pine seedlings.

 Over the 17th and 18th centuries exploitation and clearing of the forest increased.
 Small living quarters such as log cabins were built using longleaf pine logs.
 As the tree made good lumber it was soon being exported.
 Longleaf pine resin was extracted for production of naval stores.
 To obtain the resin from the live longleaf pine, pioneers first cut and removed wood exposing a deep cavity, called a box at the base of the tree.
 Next a medium-sized, V-shaped cut was performed, above the box to start the resin flow into the box.
 As resin flowed into the box, it was collected and placed in barrels for shipment.
 Years afterward the tree itself would become weak and sensitive to wind storms.

 Roads and railroads were constructed in various locations throughout the southeast beginning in the 1800s for transportation and forest harvesting, which together with settlement building caused habitat fragmentation in the ecosystem.

 After the Civil War in 1865, the agriculture boom started.
 Many pioneers had received word about the cash crop cotton, soon land purchase and the clearing of land increased significantly.
 With this sudden shift in land use, the additions of large plantations were established in the ecosystem, as well.
 In result of this boom plus the addition of forest harvesting and transportation right of ways, further habitat loss was increasing at an alarming rate.

 During the early 1900s, more habitat lost was due to World War I. Vast acres of the longleaf pine in the southeast were cleared to aid in ship building for the war effort.
 With this push in demand, 1909 marked the peak of longleaf pine lumber production.
 At this period, it was realized that decline in the ecosystem was eminent through the bare landscape with little regeneration of longleaf pine.
-So to compensate for loss, replanting of some clear-cuts areas in the ecosystem was planted by land owners and Civilian Conservation Corps enrollees during the Great Depression era of the mid 1900s.
+So to compensate for loss, replanting of some clear-cut areas in the ecosystem was planted by land owners and Civilian Conservation Corps enrollees during the Great Depression era of the mid-1900s.
 Although in some sectors of landowners in the southeast learned over the years that the longleaf pine was a slow growing tree, and thus began replanting the ecosystem with faster growing trees species like slash and loblolly pines.
 With this replanting, faster tree growth and greater lumber production was achieved.